MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-teams-overview.md

 2. As an administrator, see [Managing Microsoft Teams Integration with Business Central](admin-teams-integration.md) for information about getting users set up to work with [!INCLUDE [prod_short](includes/prod_short.md)] and Teams.
 3. Install [!INCLUDE [prod_short](includes/prod_short.md)] app in Teams.
 See [Install the [!INCLUDE [prod_short](includes/prod_short.md)] App for Microsoft Teams](across-install-app-for-teams.md).
 4. Once the app is installed, you're ready to go.
-See [Working with Business Central Data in Teams](across-working-with-teams.md).
+See [Searching for Customers, Vendors, and Other Contacts from Microsoft Teams](across-search-contacts-teams.md) and [Share Records in Microsoft Teams](across-working-with-teams.md).

 ## <a name="see-also"></a>See Also